- Travel with like-minded people but still witin a self-guide framework to give you great flexibility

 - Arrival transfer from Miniato–Fucecchio train station to your hotel on day 2

-- Lunch and dinner (only 1 dinner included on night 3)
+- Lunch and dinner (only 1 dinner included on either night 3 or night 6)

 - City tax (to be paid locally)